 The Belfast factory was closed in 1988.
 700 jobs were lost, and production was relocated to Ballymena in County Antrim.

-Japan Tobacco acquired Gallaher for £7.5 billion in cash in 2007.
+Gallaher was acquired by Japan Tobacco for £7.5 billion in cash in 2007.

-Ballymena, the last remaining tobacco factory in the UK, was closed in 2017, with production relocated to Eastern Europe.
-860 jobs were lost.
+The Ballymena site, the last remaining tobacco factory in the UK, was closed in 2017, with the loss of 860 jobs.
+Production was relocated to Eastern Europe.

 Japan Tobacco holds 40 percent of the British tobacco market as of 2018.